mishapadidar/matmul-project/README.md

 We break the inner dot product's into vectorizable chunks of work, allowing the compiler to leverage it's vector units, thus speeding up performance, by a factor of ~2.

+### dgemm_blocked_v1.c:
+Blocking matrix multiplication with spatial locality improvements.
+Used algorithm from dgemm_basic_v1.c to do the matrix multiplication of blocks.

+### dgemm_blocked_v2.c:
+Blocking matrix multiplication with vectorization.
+Used algorithm from dgemm_basic_v2.c to do the matrix multiplication of blocks.

 <hr>

 # Matrix multiply reference code